wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-intro/includes/service-adoption-framework.md

 ## Meet Contoso
 In this training you're the Service Adoption Specialist for Contoso, Inc. You'll create a service adoption plan to improve the product development and customer service.

-- The improvements are focused on Microsoft Teams and associated Office 365 products.
+- The improvements are focused on Microsoft Teams and associated Microsoft 365 products.
 - Contoso, Inc. has five regional offices - 3 in the United States (Los Angeles, Chicago, and New York), 1 in London, England and 1 in Mexico City, Mexico.
 - Contoso has 3,500 employees, is privately held, and has been in business for over 15 years.
 - Contoso has sales staff who are regionally located, work from home, and are usually at customer sites (instead of working on your corporate campus).